This year’s most talked about indie game has been the unique looking Cuphead – it also just won a batch of prestigious awards (more on that below).

 It looks like a 1930s Disney cartoon – we can’t remember a video game ever having a look about it like this, which is really a punch to the jaw in terms of graphical innovation.
 It’s stunning to behold.

-Anyway, at the industry’s prestigious Game Awards 2017 (where Nintendo’s exceptional Legend of Zelda: Breath of the Wild won Ultimate Game of the Year, incidentally – what a bloody game that is!), Cuphead rightfully wrapped up Best Indie Game, as well as Best Art Direction.
+Anyway, at the industry’s prestigious Game Awards 2017 (where Nintendo’s exceptional Legend of Zelda: Breath of the Wild won Ultimate Game of the Year, incidentally), Cuphead rightfully wrapped up Best Indie Game, as well as Best Art Direction.

 The game is such a big deal even Canada’s hot stuff (apparently he’s very popular with the ladies) Prime Minister Tweeted about it.
 Kudos!